 An EDI converter is used for conversion between IDocs and the EDI format.

 SAP systems do not use logical systems for electronic data exchange, but they define partners.
 These partners may, for instance, be customers or suppliers.
 The settings for specific partners are also called partner agreements and configured in Transaction WE60.

-Any questions about SAP and EDI?
+Any questions about SAP, IDocs, ALE, RFC or EDI?

-Any questions about SAP ERP, SAP SD and the associated EDI processes?
+Do you have any questions about SAP ERP, SAP SD and the associated EDI processes?
 Please contact us or check out our chat – we look forward to assisting you!

 Alternatively, please see our resources section to check out some of our many helpful webinars, infographics and white papers!

 SAP ERP and SAP S/4HANA are the trademarks or registered trademarks of SAP SE or its affiliates in Germany and in several other countries.